Creation

 safely change the entries in the layout file.

-Creating an RO Database from a WR Database
+Creating an RO Database from a WR Database and vice versa

 When we speak of an ACDP database we usually mean the writableWRtype.
 However, there is a second database type, the